Nik-Novak/Mind-Knight/README.md

 # Limitations
 * Currently only works on windows, it's pretty easy to port to Unix so if enough people want it I will.
 Check discord.
-* Have not tested a 7 man game
-* No testing has been done on any other game modes than quick play, mainframe and blind hackers should work...
+* Does not support 8 man games, and probably won't unless someone requests it.
 * The project may have bugs/kinks to iron out since it has just been released and its more of a passion project than a professional release

 # Changelog